The legal profession is quickly absorbing the opportunities presented by artificial intelligence.

 Despite the moving target, what we can agree on is that artificial intelligence builds on a foundation of settled rules and reasoning driven by logic.
 This is also the sweet spot for law, which means an open door for disruption by this rapidly evolving technology.

-Under the hood of AI: who is responsible?
+Under the hood of AI: